-Neptune’s newest, tiniest moon likely fragment of bigger one
+Neptune’s newest, tiniest moon likely piece of bigger one

 CAPE CANAVERAL, Fla.
-(AP) — Neptune’s newest and tiniest moon is probably an ancient fragment of a much larger moon orbiting unusually close.
+(AP) — Neptune’s newest and tiniest moon is probably an ancient piece of a much larger moon orbiting unusually close.

-In the journal Nature on Wednesday, California astronomers shine a light on the 21-mile-wide (34-kilometer-wide) moon Hippocamp, named after the mythological sea horse.
+In the journal Nature on Wednesday, California astronomers shine a light on the 21-mile-diameter (34-kilometer-diameter) moon Hippocamp, named after the mythological sea horse.

-SETI Institute’s Mark Showalter discovered Neptune’s 14th moon in 2013.
-Showalter and his research team theorize Hippocamp was formed from debris created when a comet slammed into Proteus, the largest of Neptune’s inner moons.
-The two moons orbit just 7,500 miles (12,000 kilometers) apart and were likely even closer in the past.
+The SETI Institute’s Mark Showalter discovered Neptune’s 14th moon in 2013, using Hubble Space Telescope images.
+Showalter and his research team theorize Hippocamp was formed from debris created billions of years ago when a comet slammed into Proteus, the largest of Neptune’s inner moons.
+The two moons orbit just 7,500 miles (12,000 kilometers) apart and were likely even closer in the past before Proteus migrated outward.

-Scientists have long believed Neptune’s inner moons were repeatedly smashed by comets.
-Showalter says finding little Hippocamp so close to big Proteus provides “a particularly dramatic illustration of the Neptune system’s battered history.”
+Scientists have long believed Neptune’s inner moons were repeatedly broken apart by collisions with comets, according to Showalter.

 Most Read Nation & World Stories